blt/blog-troutwine-us/source/2012/01/22/wrangling_servers_introduction_and_preliminaries.html.markdown

     startsecs=5

 Thin is run in development mode so that it will not daemonize.
-The supervisord option `numprocs` is used to cluster instances, at a small cost of RAM an initial complexity.
+The supervisord option `numprocs` is used to cluster instances, at small cost of RAM and initial complexity.
 Be sure _not_ to spin these processes up as we do not yet have puppet configuration in place.